macchioni/nextjs-blog/posts/about.md

 We’re starting free with the dream of building a passionate community.
 We hope we grow, we’ll listen to you, we’ll pivot, when necessary.

 #### Who am I giving my email address?
-Privacy and legal stuff are here.
+Privacy and legal stuff are [here](https://emailoctopus.com/legal/privacy), via Email Octopus.
 The ball, you see, will be always in your hand.
-Now give us a chance, accept the invitation to our Secret Breakfast and, if you like it, tell your friends.
+We hope you give us a chance, accept the invitation to our Secret Breakfast and, if you like it, tell your friends.

 #### Who are you?
 This is [Piero Macchioni](https://macchioni.cc), journalist, food maniac, fermenting mind, open web believer and passionate about [article 15](https://it.wikipedia.org/wiki/Libert%C3%A0_e_segretezza_della_corrispondenza) of the Italian Constitution.